 LITURGY OF THE HOURS: Liturgy is the rites and prayers that make up the public worship of the universal Catholic Church.
 In the same way, this form of prayer is one that people all over the world are constantly praying together.
 Think about how you can go to Mass anywhere in the world and the readings are exactly the same.
 It’s like that with the Liturgy of the Hours: a cloistered nun in France is praying the exact same prayers as a priest in Africa and your family in your living room.
 Isn’t that awesome?

-No matter which of these you choose, we know the increased prayer will be a blessing to your Christmas season!
+No matter which of these you choose, we know the increased prayer will be a blessing to your family!